Dharnesh67/FANON_ASSIGNMENT/README.md

 # FANON_ASSIGNMENT
+##TASK COMPLETED  ✅

+1.FETCHED RANDOMIMAGE FROM PIXABAY AND SHOWN AS A CARD SIMILAR TO INSTAGRAM WHICH CONTAIN A LIKES COUNTER AND ALL OTHER ICONS

+2-Implemented zooming feature as discussed for a 20% weightage in the third task

+3-Implemented full screen videos with like counter and other icons similar to reel watching on Instagram it is mentioned that it has 45% weightage

+4-I HAVE IMPLEMENTED DIFFERENT TYPES FOR UPLOADING IMAGE AND ONE FOR PROFILE AND ONE FOR REEL ALSO

 We Are using Expo to build the app.
 Expo is a free and open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React. https://docs.expo.dev/